TONY MELTON: Christmas tree memories

 Maybe no one does this today, but the moral of the story is that simple things like this make great memories.
-Daddy and Mama are gone now and each year fewer and fewer of us kids are physically able to travel to get together but when we do events like these are the center of our conversation.
-You can make your own tradition of searching for a tree on yours, family members, or friend’s property.
+Daddy and Mama are gone now, and each year fewer and fewer of us kids are physically able to travel to get together, but when we do, events like these are the center of our conversation.
+You can make your own tradition of searching for a tree on yours, family members’, or a friend’s property.

 Even if this is not possible searching at the corner lot, nursery, or even the big-box store can still be an adventure and may keep our commercial tree growers in business for future generations.

 In fact, we are having a “Christmas Tree as an Alternative Crop Workshop” at the S.C.
-Agribiz Expo at the Florence Center from 3:30 p.m. until 4 p.m. on Thursday, Jan.
+Agribiz Expo at the Florence Center from 3:30 until 4 p.m.
+Thursday, Jan.
 16.

 (0) comments